Kalana304/Cannon_Game/README.md

 # Tkinter
 Tkinter is the standard Python interface to the Tk GUI toolkit which provides tools for an easy and simple GUI creation.
-This is a good toolkit to start with for GUI design specially when you need some sort of simple GUI to show your work running in the backend. <https://docs.python.org/3/library/tkinter.html>
+This is a good toolkit to start with for GUI design specially when you need some sort of simple GUI to show your work running in the backend. <https://docs.python.org/3/library/tkinter.html> <br/>
+This repo consists few works where a simple GUI was required to show the works in a more user attractive way.

 ## Cannon_Game
 <p align="justify">